JvanKatwijk/qt-dab/README.md

-**Starting** a packet service is simply by clicking on the name, same as for audio services, there is a restriction however, the packet service will only be started if the service is defined in the currently selected channel.
+**Starting** a packet service is simply by clicking on the name, same as for audio services, there is a restriction however, the packet service will only be started if the service is defined in the currently selected channel and the service is started in a thread running in the background.

 Obviously, when switching to another channel, either implicitly by selecting a service in a channel different from the currently selected one or explicitly the service interpretation will be stopped.

-Most package services contain some form of TPEG data, which is usually encoded.
-Qt_DAB is therefore unable to interpret these packets, there Qt-DAB restricts itself to compile the frames and send the data as UDP packet (default 8888, but can be set in the configuration window).
+Most package services contain some form of TPEG data, which is usually encoded;  Qt_DAB is  unable to interpret these packets and Qt-DAB restricts itself to compile the frames and send the data as UDP packet (default 8888, but can be set in the configuration window).
-(In case more than one TPEG service is chosen, the data of all selected services is sent through.
+(In case more than one TPEG service is chosen, for now, the data of all selected services is sent through the same port.

 The sourcetree contains in the directory helpers/tdc-client a simple reader for udp packets.

-Manually stopping a background service is possible, a separate facility was created to **stop** such a service.
+**Manually** stopping a background service is possible, a separate facility was created to **stop** such a service.
 For that purpose, a small window can be made visible showing all running backends.